scherian03033/AutoBackup/Notes.md

 6. Purge of old files - P: tar, snar, logs deleted

 ### incRestore.sh
+Make sure the tar files have been put back into the backup target directory before attempting to restore them as the script looks for them there, not by absolute path.
 1. when most recent backup is an L0
 2. when most recent backup is an L1
 	* and older L1 exists
 	* and older L1 and L2 exist
 	* and corresponding L0 is missing
 3. when most recent backup is an L2
 	* and older L1 exists but older L0 is missing
 	* and older L1 is missing but older L0 exists